 - What medical tests will be done to measure whether the treatment is working

-- What types of information will be collected about the people taking part
+- What types of information will be collected about the participants

-Note: Patients who participate in treatment-focused clinical trials receive either a new treatment/combination of treatments or the treatment that is currently considered the “gold standard”—the best currently available proven treatment.
-A patient participating in a clinical trial will never be given less than the standard of care.
+Patients who participate in treatment-focused clinical trials receive either a new treatment/combination of treatments or the treatment that is currently considered the standard of care, which is the best currently available proven treatment.
+A patient participating in a clinical trial will never be given less than the current standard of care.6

 Who can participate in a clinical trial?

 Each clinical trial defines who is eligible to take part.
-Each trial must include only people who fit the patient traits for that study (the eligibility criteria).
-Criteria for who can take part in a trial might include:
+Each clinical trial includes only those patients who have the required traits, known as the eligibility criteria.
+The critera that allow someone to participate in a clinical trial are called inclusion criteria, while the factors that disqualify someone from participating are called exclusion criteria.
+Criteria for who can take part in a clinical trial might include:1,7,8,9

 - A specific age range

-- The type of lung cancer—could be by and/or
+- The type of lung cancer—could be by The study of tissues and cells under a microscope and/or Any change in the gene sequence of a cell

 - The stage of lung cancer

-- Site of —for example, whether someone has brain (or central nervous system) metastases
+- Site of The spread of cancer from the primary site, or place where it started, to other places in the body—for example, whether someone has brain (or central nervous system) metastases

 - Previous treatment history—type of treatment or how many different types of treatment